ShelFrench/cs15l-lab-reports/lab-report-1-week-2.md

 There are a couple of ways to optimize working from the client on the server.

-1.Use terminal commands with quotes in the same line as ssh to do login run commands and logout with one line
+1.Use terminal commands with quotes in the same line as ssh to do login run commands and logout with one line.

 ![quoteCommand](quoteCommand.png)